Toddler toys Preschool toys and Baby toys. Visit our resource guide for topics on child growth. Toys for baby, toddlers & preschoolers.

 Selecting educational toys for your child

-Educational toys should challenge a child's interests and abilities and match closely his/her skills and maturity
+Educational toys should challenge a child's interests and abilities and match closely his/her skills and maturity level.
+Both

-level.
-Both solitary and social play is necessary for a child's development.
-A child can play with a building toy by
+solitary and social play is necessary for a child's development.
+A child can play with a building toy by themselves and, in the

-themselves and, in the process, develop independence, self-sufficiency and persistence.
-Playing with the same
+process, develop independence, self-sufficiency and persistence.
+Playing with the same toy with others, he/she acquires social

-toy with others, he/she acquires social skills such as sharing, understanding and cooperation.
+skills such as sharing, understanding and cooperation.

 Parents also have an important role in choosing good quality educational toys.
-Below are some suggestions for
+Below are some suggestions for appropriate

-appropriate toys for children of various ages.
+toys for children of various ages.
 Be aware of your child's interests and abilities.
-Not all children
+Not all children enjoy the same kinds of play.

 Birth to 1 year old

 A baby learns about his environment by using all 5 senses (sight, hearing, taste, smell, and touch).
-A child this
+A child this age is also

-age is also learning cause and effect.
+learning cause and effect.
 Toys he/she may enjoy include:

 • Mobiles and safety mirrors